 Who can enter Oman during COVID?

-Oman reopened its borders for international flights but tourism is still not allowed.
-Only these groups can enter the country:
+Oman reopened its borders for international flights.
+These groups can enter the country:

 Diplomats and foreigners valid residency

 Foreign nationals with valid residence, business “express,” tourist or family visit visas.

 Yes.
 U.S. citizens and residents can visit Oman.
 They must abide by the country’s protocols and requirements.